ForgingAntiquity/forgingantiquity.github.io/gallery.md

 ## Gallery

-A gallery of forged papyri (alledged or proven), and related artefacts.
-While the project database is being produced, this page will feature papyri and related artefacts which illustrates issues we are addressing.
-To report a fake papyrus to us, contact us at
+This gallery shows some of the types of material on which we will focus: forged papyri (alledged or proven) and related artefacts, as well as strange – but presumably authentic – scripts and material that has not yet been explained, and that could be mistaken for forgeries.
+While the project database is being produced, this page will feature papyri and other artefacts which illustrate the issues we are addressing.
+To report a fake papyrus to us, contact us at <a href="mailto:info@forgingantiquity.com">info@forgingantiquity.com</a>.
-<a href="mailto:info@forgingantiquity.com">info@forgingantiquity.com</a>.